esther670/crime-detection/README.md

 - **Status_Description**: Description of the status code.
 - **Crime_Category**: The category of the crime (Target Variable).

-## Methodology
-1. **Data Exploration and Preprocessing**:
-   - Analyze the dataset to understand the distribution and relationships between features.
-   - Handle missing values, outliers, and perform necessary data transformations.

-2. **Feature Engineering**:
-   - Create new features from existing ones to improve model performance.
-   - Encode categorical variables and scale numerical features.

-3. **Model Building**:
-   - Experiment with various machine learning algorithms to find the best model.
-   - Use techniques like cross-validation and hyperparameter tuning to optimize model performance.

-4. **Evaluation**:
-   - Evaluate the models using appropriate metrics to ensure they generalize well to unseen data.
-   - Compare the performance of different models and select the best one for final predictions.

-5. **Submission**:
-   - Generate predictions for the test set and prepare the submission file in the required format.

 ## Citation
 iitmbscs2008p.
 (2024).
 CrimeCast: Forecasting Crime Categories.
 Kaggle. https://kaggle.com/competitions/crime-cast-forecasting-crime-categories